 Traction: Traction is perhaps the most significant factor that can affect an investor’s decision to invest.
 The mission of every company is to get users (not necessarily customers!) and if the investor sees users then it means the business case is proved.
 The faster you get users, the more they are worth.
 How many users?
 Well that depends off-course on the sector or target market the start-up is aiming at; a biotechnology start-up may only need a handful of hospitals to implement its technology to become successful, while an online service may need several thousand users to demonstrate economic feasibility.

 Track Record: Entrepreneurs with prior exits in general tend to get higher valuations.
 The value of your start-up will be affected by yours and your team’s experience, track record and specialist skills.
+Join the best startup community for a great support system.

 Distribution Channel: Even though your product might be in very early stages, if you already found a distribution channel for it, your valuation may be much higher.
 For example, securing a contract with a big supermarket chain to distribute a product, once its development is completed, is often highly valuable for investors.